cognitect-labs/test-runner/readme.md

 # test-runner

-`test-runner` is a small library for discovering and running tests in plain Clojure projects (i.e, those that use only Clojure's built-in deps tooling, not Leiningen/boot/etc.)
+`test-runner` is a small library for discovering and running tests in projects using native Clojure deps (i.e, those that use only Clojure's built-in dependency tooling, not Leiningen/boot/etc.)

 ## Rationale